 State Medicaid administrators raise three main concerns:

-- State autonomy: The federal floor is a baseline; states are free to raise.
-Some argue federal increase is unnecessary.
+2. State autonomy: The federal floor is a baseline; states are free to raise it.
+Some argue a federal increase is unnecessary.

-- Operational complexity: State Medicaid systems must reprogram for any federal floor change; states already at $50–$80 see little practical benefit.
+3. Operational complexity: State Medicaid systems must reprogram for any federal floor change; states already well above the floor see little practical benefit.

 These arguments have not prevailed at the state level in the 2024-2026 wave.
 Whether they prevail at the federal level remains to be seen.